dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/fragments/scroll-view/info.md

 # ScrollView

-ScrollView is a tiny helper component to allow Eufemia controlling the UX with context to other components.
+ScrollView is a tiny helper component helping the user controlling overflowing content horizontally or vertically.

-So, it also helps other floating components like a [Dropdown](/uilib/components/dropdown) to ensure that it keeps its floating (Portals) position tied to it's root component.
+It also is used in other floating components like [Dropdown](/uilib/components/dropdown) or [Drawer](/uilib/components/drawer).

 ```jsx
 import { ScrollView } from '@dnb/eufemia/fragments'